So far in this book we’ve looked at the role advertising technology platforms play in creating, running, and optimizing digital ad campaigns.

 For large companies, such as retailers, integrating their offline and online records is not an easy task, but once it’s done, it can prove valuable as it provides several business advantages.

 If, however, a company collects small amounts of offline data (e.g. only email addresses), it is possible to just import the data into a database or DMP.
-But if a company collects large amounts of offline data, then they will need to onboard it into a DMP or other system.
+But if a company collects large amounts of offline data, then they will need to onboard it into a data platform like a DMP or CDP.

 See the First-Party Data Onboarding section below for more information.